Dumont High School

-Dumont High School is a four-year comprehensive public high school that serves students in ninth through twelfth grade from Dumont, in Bergen County, in the U.S. state of New Jersey, operating as the lone secondary school of the Dumont Public Schools.
+Dumont High School is a four-year comprehensive public high school that serves students in ninth through twelfth grade from Dumont, in Bergen County, in the U.S. state of New Jersey.
+Originally founded in 1918, the school has an enrollment of 704 students (as of the 2024–25 school year).

-The school operates under the authority of the New Jersey Department of Education and has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1939.
+Governance

-As of the 2023–24 school year, the school had an enrollment of 768 students and 65.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.
-There were 66 students (8.6% of enrollment) eligible for free lunch and 15 (2.0% of students) eligible for reduced-cost lunch.
+Operated as the lone secondary school of the Dumont Public Schools, the school is under the authority of the New Jersey Department of Education and has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1939.